 A new tool has arrived that can help you quickly determine how many life insurance policies your family has in play.
-To find out more, read on.
+To find out more about a new life insurance policy locator service, read on.

-Many people have asked me over the years if there was a tool to find lost life insurance policies.
+Many people have asked me over the years if there was a tool to find lost a life insurance policy.
 The answer was no…until today.